 7. What is your overall experience with Orion Studio?

-It combines all the practical features in one straight-forward and powerful unit with superior sound quality.
+It combines all the practical features in one straight-forward and powerful audio interface with superior sound quality.

 8. Would you recommend Orion Studio to other audio professionals?